experee-dev/api-documentation/README.md

 Mandatory Arguments
 --
 - `access-token`.
 The value of this argument should be the access token you were provided when api access was granted.
-This should be passed to every request in the form of a `GET` argument by appending to the request url, for example
+This should be passed to every request in the form of a `GET` argument by appending a key/value pair to the request url, for example

 https://api.experee.com/v2/endpoint?access-token=xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx